best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Each table title should be marked up as a ‘Headings 2’ using the ‘Cell Styles’ tool on the ‘Home’ ribbon.

-### Presentation
+### Presentation in worksheets with multiple tables
 Cell A2 should describe the number of tables on the sheet and how they are presented, for example ‘This worksheet contains eight tables presented next to each other horizontally with one blank column in between each table.
 Each table applies to a different age group’.

-Each table should be marked up and named (more information on this in the 'Tables' section of this guidance).
+Each table should be marked up and named (more information on this in the [Tables](#Tables) section).

-The first table on the worksheet should border the left hand edge of the worksheet (don't leave any gaps).
+The first table on the worksheet should border the left hand edge of the worksheet.

-Tables should be separated by a single blank row or column - large gaps between tables could be misunderstood by screen reader users
+Tables should be separated by a single blank row or column - large gaps between tables could be misunderstood by screen reader users.

 ## Macros, formulas and application code
 We advise you to avoid publishing spreadsheets with macros in.
 It is difficult to ensure these meet the accessibility regulations and, in general, they are bad for machine readability.

 It is also best practice to remove formulas and any application code contained in your spreadsheet.
 Formulas and code can cause confusion and they can pose a security risk.

 If you have to include formulas or code, ensure they are hard coded to avoid accidental errors in use.

 ## Accessibility checker
 Newer versions of Excel have a built-in accessibility checker.
 You can use this to see what issues it flags up.
-But be aware that it is a bit like using a spelling and grammar check.
+But remember it is a bit like using a spelling and grammar check.
 It is likely to miss some things and it may bring up things that are not relevant.

 For example, the checker will flag up tables that don’t have alt text.
 As long as your tables are marked up and named correctly you do not need to add this in.
 In any case, it will be removed if you save your spreadsheet in an Open Document Spreadsheet (ODS) format (which we recommend you do if the website you publish on supports this file type).